-Requirements for the federal Vessel General Permit generally restrict the discharge of grey water close to shore if a vessel is traveling farther than 1 nm from land and has storage capacity, but these requirements do not provide numerical limits.
-U.S. rules also mandate that kitchen grease and oils be minimized in grey water and that vessels use phosphate-free and minimally toxic soaps and detergents.27 Additional requirements for large passenger vessels, such as ferries and cruise ships, include monitoring, record-keeping, and reporting responsibilities; mandatory use of shore facilities while in port unless that port treats grey water; no discharge of untreated grey water within 3 nm of shore; and no release of certain chemicals from specialty services such as dry cleaners, photo labs, and medical spaces.28
+In late 2018, Congress passed the Frank LoBiondo Coast Guard Authorization Act, which tasks the EPA and Coast Guard with developing new regulations to manage vessels' incidental discharges, including grey water.27 However, until these agencies finalize their new regulations, vessels must continue to follow the requirements set out in the 2013 federal Vessel General Permit, which do not place numerical limits on grey water discharges from vessels, except those with storage capacity traveling farther than 1 nm from land.
+U.S. rules also mandate that kitchen grease and oils be minimized in grey water and that vessels use phosphate-free and minimally toxic soaps and detergents.28 Additional requirements for large passenger vessels, such as ferries and cruise ships, include monitoring, record-keeping, and reporting responsibilities; mandatory use of shore facilities while in port unless that port treats grey water; no discharge of untreated grey water within 3 nm of shore; and no release of certain chemicals from specialty services such as dry cleaners, photo labs, and medical spaces.29

-The state treats grey water like sewage for large passenger vessels in its waters out to 3 nm from shore.
-Vessels must ensure that discharges average less than 40 FC per 100 ml of water and comply with requirements for monitoring, testing, and reporting.
+The state treats grey water like sewage for all passenger vessels in its waters.
+Vessels capable of carrying 250 or more passengers must ensure that discharges average less than 40 FC per 100 ml of water and comply with requirements for monitoring, testing, and reporting.
+Vessels for fewer than 250 passengers may submit a Best Management Plan or follow federal standards for secondary treatment.30

-Grey water can pose risks such as those from sewage and should be recognized and regulated as a pollutant by the IMO.29 The United States should strengthen its standards for grey water treatment.
+Grey water can pose risks such as those from sewage and should be recognized and regulated as a pollutant by the IMO.31 The United States should strengthen its standards for grey water treatment.